static-frame/static-frame/doc/source/articles/ftyping.md

 ```

-Both ``Require.LabelsOrder`` and ``Require.LabelsMatch`` can associate functions with label specifiers to perform data value validation.
+Both ``Require.LabelsOrder`` and ``Require.LabelsMatch`` can associate functions with label specifiers to validate data values.
 If the validator is applied to column labels, a ``Series`` of column values will be provided to the function; if the validator is applied to index labels, a ``Series`` of row values will be provided to the function.

 Similar to the usage of ``Annotated``, the label is replaced with a list, where the first item is the label specifier, and the remaining items are row- or column-processing functions that return a Boolean.